diffblue/gitlab/doc/development/database/transaction_guidelines.md

 The database tries to acquire the `FOR UPDATE` lock for the referenced `issue` and `project` records.
-In our case, we have two competing transactions for these locks, and only one of them successfully acquire them.
+In our case, we have two competing transactions for these locks, and only one of them successfully acquires them.
 The other transaction has to wait in the lock queue until the first transaction finishes.
 The execution of the second transaction is blocked at this point.